Chasson Randle: Leones de Ponce (2023)

 On April 19, 2023, Randle signed with the Leones de Ponce of the Baloncesto Superior Nacional (BSN).

 AEK Athens (2023–2024)

 On August 17, 2023, Randle signed a one-year contract with Greek club AEK Athens.

 Iowa Wolves (2024)

 On September 27, 2024, Randle signed with the Minnesota Timberwolves, but was waived the next day.
 On October 25, he joined the Iowa Wolves.

 Stockton Kings (2024–2025)

 On December 30, 2024, Randle was traded to the Stockton Kings in a three-team trade involving the Long Island Nets with Iowa receiving Amari Bailey from Long Island and Long Island acquiring Drew Timme from Stockton.

 APR (2025)

 On April 23, 2025, Randle signed with APR in Rwanda, whom he joined for the Basketball Africa League (BAL).

-London Lions (2025-present)
+London Lions (2025-2026)

 On October 17, 2025, Randle signed a short-term contract with the London Lions while Shavar Reynolds was recovering from injury.